fdwr/MachineLearningOperators/Multigather.md

     endfor
     output = new tensor(input.dataType, outputShape)

-    // Broadcast the indices for any non-gather dimensions like leading batches.
-    // (note an efficient implementation would avoid the memory copy and just
-    // use broadcasted zero strides)
-    broadcastIndices = broadcast(indices, outputShapeTimesCoordinateSize)

     for each outputCoordinate in output.coordinates
         // Determine the corresponding input coordinate to read from given the
         // current out coordinate and indices tensor coordinate.
 Use the dot